-First of all, they are a venue in which you can see all the manufacturers and distributors in an industry.
+First of all, they are a venue where you can see all the manufacturers and distributors in an industry.
 You can also see lots of the different products and services available, so you can figure out where your IP fits in the market.
 You’ll also learn about competitive products, pricing, and other valuable information you’ll need when presenting your IP to potential partners.

 One of my clients invented a new hair care product.
 It was an accessory for curling irons.
 We attended a beauty products trade show to find possible licensing partners.
 In some cases, we showed them the product.
 In other cases, we learned who to contact about licensing.
 Our goal was to get some initial feedback on the product and their interest in licensing the product.

-If you don’t have a prototype to show, you discuss it in general terms, such as “the product is a patented hair accessory item”.
+If you don’t have a prototype to show, you discuss it in general terms, such as “the product is a patented hair accessory item.”
 If they’re interested, you can find out what information they need and who to send it to.

 A third reason to attend trade shows is to learn about an industry.
 They offer seminars and workshops during the show.
-The information is invaluable and you can use it in your licensing presentations.
+The information is invaluable, and you can use it in your licensing presentations.

-The most important opportunity trades hows offer is networking.
+The most important opportunity tradeshows offer is networking.
 They have evening and morning events where you can meet people informally, discuss your IP one-on-one, and start to develop a relationship.
-It’s a great way to find out who the right person is to discuss licensing, and generally that’s not a salesperson.
-Salespeople are interested in one thing and that’s selling.
+It’s a great way to find out who the right person is to discuss licensing, and generally, that’s not a salesperson.
+Salespeople are interested in one thing, and that’s selling.
 You want to connect with someone in the marketing department, business development, or brand management.
 And trade shows are a great place to get face time with these people.